JohnParetz/exampleApp/BackEndReadme.md

  ### Get These Programs:

-Node.js: For running the API.
+* Node.js: For running the API.
 Get it from: nodejs.org
-PostgreSQL: For the database.
-Get it from: postgresql.org Visual Studio Code (VS Code): For writing code.
-Get it from: code.visualstudio.com Postam to test back end without front end requred.
+* PostgreSQL: For the database.
+Get it from: postgresql.org
+* Visual Studio Code (VS Code): For writing code.
+Get it from: code.visualstudio.com
+* Postam to test back end without front end requred.
 Get it from: postman.com
-Render: To view web service.
+* Render: To view web service.
 Get if from: render.com

-### In VS Code setup and installations :
+### In VS Code setup and installations:
-Ctrl+Shift+P -> Git: Clone, paste project web address
+* Ctrl+Shift+P -> Git: Clone, paste project web address
 ### installetions
 ``` bash
 git clone https://github.come/exampleprojext.git